-FUDGE SHOTS: Three ingredient Irish cream chocolate fudge.
+FUDGE SHOTS: Three ingredient Irish cream boozy fudge.

 I will never stop making boozy fudge.
 Ever.
 Not until all the liquor in my cabinet is gone and every hard alcohol is represented by this crazy delicious, creamy, chocolaty fudge.
 It takes minutes to make and has only three ingredients.
 And it’s just so freaking amazing.